 - Mulching around the base of trees and shrubs helps them take in water and stay healthy.

-How to water trees and shrubs to keep them growing and healthy
+How to water trees and shrubs

 During periods of consistent rainfall, a well-sited and well-established tree or shrub will need little additional water.
 But during long periods without rainfall, established trees and shrubs can decline or die without timely irrigation.